0nyr/journals2data/README.md

 After some testing, the use of `selenium` degrades a bit the performance of `newspaper3`.
 Actually, the `newspaper3k` is not built for parsing raw html from another source than `request`!
 The only way to bypass that is a dirty fix I made, using `article.download` there replacing `article.html` with the raw html from `selenium` but its far from perfect.

 * [X] Fix Python3.9 broken import.
-Watch [here](https://www.liquidweb.com/kb/how-to-install-and-update-python-to-3-9-in-ubuntu/) for PATH manipulations and other configs to edit.
+Watch[here](https://www.liquidweb.com/kb/how-to-install-and-update-python-to-3-9-in-ubuntu/) for PATH manipulations and other configs to edit.
-* [X] ~~Fix circular import errors due to type hinting.
+* [X]~~Fix circular import errors due to type hinting.
 Chech [that fix](https://adamj.eu/tech/2021/05/13/python-type-hints-how-to-fix-circular-imports/).
 It did not worked?!
 (WIP)~~ Feature for upcoming Python3.10
 * [ ] Fix Enum value attribute type error.
-Watch [my StackOverflow question](https://stackoverflow.com/questions/68032592/python-enum-strongly-type-the-value-attribute-to-be-str-or-a-custom-type) for an answer.
+Watch[my StackOverflow question](https://stackoverflow.com/questions/68032592/python-enum-strongly-type-the-value-attribute-to-be-str-or-a-custom-type) for an answer.
 Waiting for an answer.
 (WIP)
 * [X] Try article scraping to a file (WIP)
-* [X] Install Selenium and get Geckodriver [here for Geckodriver instructions](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
+* [X] Install Selenium and get Geckodriver[here for Geckodriver instructions](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
 * [X] Test Selenium raw_html extraction
 * [X] Score Selenium full-text extraction
 * [X] Install BeautifulSoup